markgbeckett/jupiter_ace/i2c/README.md

 - `I2C_INIT ( -- )` will set the bus in the free state, with both SCL and SDA set to their quiescent levels.

-- `?SC137_CHK ( -- )` will check if the SC137 control device is present and responding.
+- `?SC137_CHK ( -- FL )` will check if the SC137 control device is present and responding.
 On exit, TOS is zero if device detected, or -1 otherwise.
 You could update this word to support your own control device.

 ## Demonstration